vhiribarren/wgpu-igniter/README.md

 # wgpu-igniter

-Hobby project to test the Rust programming language and WebGPU through wgpu.
+Library wrapper on top of `winit` and `wgpu` to quickly bootstrap simple wgpu projects.

-Used technologies: Rust, winit, WebAssembly, WebGPU, WebGL.
+Used technologies: Rust, winit, wgpu, WebAssembly, WebGPU.

-## Some convention choices
+## Convention choices

 - coordinate system is left-handed
 - triangle front face is counter clock wise

-## How to launch
+## How to run

+A default example is loaded as the main binary.
+It can be launched with:

     cargo run

-There are also some examples in the `examples` directory:
+Numerous examples are available in the `examples` directory:

     cargo run --example cube_shader_transition